 GRANT TYPES & AMOUNTS

-- Operating Support: Operating support grants are reserved for 501(c)(3) tax-exempt groups whose budgets don’t exceed $500,000.
+- Operating Support: Operating support grants are reserved for 501(c)(3) tax-exempt groups whose budgets are up to $500,000 a year.
 The maximum request allowed is $15,000.

 - Project Support: Project support grants are available to exempt groups, non-exempt groups, and fiscally sponsored groups, regardless of budget size.
 The maximum grant amount is $15,000 for fiscally sponsored and 501(c)(3) groups and $7,000 for groups that have neither federal tax-exempt status nor a fiscal sponsor.